-Length is the most critical factor in the strength of a password.
+Length is the most critical factor in password strength.
 Each additional character does not add to the difficulty: it multiplies it exponentially.
-The table below illustrates this effect:

 | Password | Length | Estimated Time to Crack |